 Read more about setting up parental controls.

-4. Use Thinkuknow resources to help you help your child stay safe online
+4. Use our resources to help you help your child stay safer online

-Our website contains advice and information for all children aged 4 - 18.
+Our website contains advice, information and resources for all children aged 4 - 18.

 Most children will have a safe and positive experience watching videos online.
 But occasionally, children do see videos or other content that is not suitable for them.